 Located between Butte Creek and Sanborn Slough, the property is bracketed by riparian habitat where wood duck nest boxes help contribute to California's thriving wood duck population.

 The property was donated to California Waterfowl by Diamond Benefactor John Simmons in 2016.
-We began offering hunts on the property in 2017 through the Hunt Program, and it quickly became the top-performing property.
+We began offering hunts on the property in 2017 through the Hunt Program, and it quickly became a top-performing property.

 Together with the Sanborn Slough duck club, which CWA acquired in 2018 (see below), Butte Creek Island Ranch is part of the new Butte Sink Hunting, Conservation and Education Center, where CWA will offer not only public hunting, but our extraordinary suite of educational programs, both for hunters and the general public.